Hammock Camping: The Ultimate Guide

 Find the latest price on:

-At a mere 140g, the Sea to Summit Ultralight is the lightest option in our review.
-Holding up to 298lbs and with similar dimensions (9ft x 4.5 ft), this highly minimalistic option is a fraction lighter than the Hummingbird, less than half the weight of the Grand Trunk Ultralight and 60g lighter than the Nano 7.
-Given its weight, the question we need to ask is not ‘why?’ but ‘why not?’
-A dead-heat competitor to the Hummingbird for the ultra-lightweight title and ever-so slightly roomier.
+At a mere 155g (5.4oz), the Sea to Summit Ultralight is the second lightest option in our review.
+Holding up to 300lbs and with similar dimensions (8.5ft x 4.5 ft), this highly minimalistic option is a fraction heavier than the Hummingbird, around half the weight of the Grand Trunk Ultralight and 45g lighter than the Nano 7.
+Along with the Hummingbird, and given its weight, strength and pack down size, this is a superb option for fast and light backpackers, or indeed for just throwing in your pack for a cheeky rest on a big day hike.

 - Breathable, rip-stop nylon